-Summer is just around the corner, which means the beginning of Lac du Bonnet’s busy season as our seasonal residence return to our cottage community, and we receive visitors from all over.
-This is the make-it or brake-it time for many of our small businesses.
+Summer is just around the corner, which means the beginning of Lac du Bonnet’s busy season as our seasonal residents return to our cottage community, and we receive visitors from all over.
+This is the make-it or break-it time for many of our small businesses.

 With the increased traffic, it’s the perfect time to put your best foot forward and WOW your customers with outstanding customer service.